IBMDeveloperUK/Containers-101/3_Working_inside_containers/README.md

 `select * from list_items where list_id=2`

-Since you now know how to create a Docker container from a Dockerfile and you know how to run a Docker container, lets update the `complete` status for items 8 and 9 in the list:
+Since you now know how to create a Docker image from a Dockerfile and you know how to run a Docker container, lets update the `complete` status for items 8 and 9 in the list:

 `update list_items set complete='Y' where id=8 or id=9;`